socomsystems/documentation/developer_manual/app/publicpage.rst

 Public Pages
 ============

-A lot of apps in Nextcloud want to expose public pages in some form.
+A lot of apps in cyfrSpaces want to expose public pages in some form.
 This can be to share files, a calendar or anything else.
 To ensure all those pages benefit from the security enhancements we add we created simple controlers for app developers to use.